OctopusDeploy/docs/docs/deployment-examples/certificates/wildfly-certificate-import.md

 If you wish to use [silent authentication](https://access.redhat.com/documentation/en-us/jboss_enterprise_application_platform/6.2/html/security_guide/chap-network_security#Secure_the_Management_Interfaces), and have configured the required permissions for the `$JBOSS_HOME/standalone/tmp/auth` or `$JBOSS_HOME/domain/tmp/auth` directory, then the `Management user` and `Management password` fields can be left blank.
 Alternatively these fields can hold the credentials that were configured via the `add-user` script.

-## Deploying a Certificate to a Standalone Instance
+## Deploying a certificate to a standalone instance

 Selecting `Standalone` from the `Standalone or domain Server` field in the `Server Type Details` section indicates that the certificate is to be deployed to a standalone server instance.